-Disinfectants – agents that prevent infection by destruction of microbes especially on non-living tissue.
+Disinfectants are agents that prevent infection by destruction of microbes especially on non-living tissue.

-Alcohol – acts by precipitating proteins.
+Alcohol acts by precipitating proteins.
 Do not use on denuded surfaces.
-Anti-septics are cooling

-Propylene glycol – antibacterial and antifungal.
+Propylene glycol is an antibacterial and antifungal.
 Acts as a vehicle for other medications.

-Nolvasan® (chlorhexidine) – highly effective against many bacteria, fungi, and viruses.
+Nolvasan® (chlorhexidine) is highly effective against many bacteria, fungi, and viruses.
 It is non-irritating and safe for cats.
 A one to ten dilution is safe for irrigating wounds and ears.

-Balsams – mild, counter-irritants and are made of resins and natural oils.
+Balsams are mild, counter-irritants and are made of resins and natural oils.

-Benzoyl peroxide– a potent anti-bacterial.
+Benzoyl peroxide is a potent anti-bacterial.
 Keratolytic, de-greasing, anti-pruritic and follicle flushing.

 Corticosteroid topical formulations are the most effective for stopping “itch” reactions in dogs and cats.
 While the effect is concentrated locally, there is the potential for system absorption.
 Therefore, these medications should be used only after less powerful medications have failed to resolve the problem.